Deed of Accession Guide

 In short, it’s a legal document that binds someone to an existing agreement.

-For this purpose of this post, we are referring to a deed of accession that binds a new shareholder to an existing shareholder agreement.
+For this purpose of this article, we are referring to a deed of accession that binds a new shareholder to an existing shareholder agreement.

 And how can you do this ?